We interviewed Lucie Baker-Wyse, Creative Digital Designer at Freestyle on her thoughts and experience on women in tech.

 I think so – harking back to education again, all of our GCSE IT and Design Tech subject classes were very much dictated to the boys.
 Many tech industries are still finding it very difficult to build diverse teams due to the talent of females just not being there.
 I think as a Designer, our industry is gradually becoming more diverse; but I have often been the only female in design roles, so I think the core problems are still there.

 Make the varied opportunities that are out there as clear as possible.
-There are so many avenues in tech to explore, and I think there’s always been a stereotype that technology is solely coding or working on computers with little creativity.
+There’s more to working in tech than working with code or with computers.
 I know for a fact that if I had been presented with the industries and job roles that required tech-based studies at school, I would have leapt at the opportunity.

 I believe so, but again I hope that is actively being changed.
 We are seeing gradual shifts in companies’ core values, led by frustration of societal bias of gender roles; I think this is more apparent in technology roles.
 Only 15% of the workforce in STEM roles are female (PWC) and this is again said to be down to prior education of girls in tech subjects.